hanabi/hanabi.github.io/other-conventions/BGA.md

 ## Introduction

-Hello there, fellow Hanabi enthusiast.
-Do you love Hanabi?
-We would love for you to join us at [Hanabi Live](https://www.hanabi.live), a place for players who are seeking high-level play and a strong community.
-This document is written for people who have a bunch of games on [Board Game Arena](https://en.boardgamearena.com/) and may be interested in learning some of the more advanced conventions used by some of the players at Hanabi Live.
-But first, a short introduction on the differences between BGA and Hanabi Live, and why you should bother with, at the very least, dabbling on both platforms.
+Welcome.
+This document is written for people who have a bunch of games on [Board Game Arena](https://en.boardgamearena.com/) and may be interested in playing some games with my group on [Hanabi Live](https://www.hanabi.live).
+Since my group uses some more advanced conventions, this document should be a quick guide to get BGA players up to speed.

+Why bother branching out from Board Game Arena into the the unknown?
+In order to properly answer that question, here's a short introduction on the differences between BGA and Hanabi Live.
+It should explain why, at the very least, you should dabble on both platforms.

 <br />